co-OWNER, E-RYT 200, RYT 500

 After completing her 200-hour Yoga Teacher Training in 2016 with Hot Asana Yoga University, Michelle strives to create inviting, accessible and fun classes with the hope that students will step off their mats feeling refreshed, calm and blissful.

 In 2012, she received a scholarship to UNC-CH’s Applied Mathematics Ph.D. program, but just shy of completing her first semester, her mother passed away.
 Following her loss, Nora struggled to find motivation, and it wasn’t until she rediscovered yoga when she finally felt a sense of peace again.
 Nora received her 200-hour teacher training certification studying under Nicole Nichols at Republic of Yoga in Cary, NC.
 Nora teaches vinyasa style with choreographic sequencing, a strong emphasis on breath and body awareness, and hands-on assists, while incorporating a modern view of ancient yoga philosophy.
-Her teachings are accessible to all levels and encourage each student to dive inward and explore their own journey to what we all really step onto our mats for – personal transformation.
+Her teachings are accessible to all levels and encourage each student to dive inward and explore their own journey.
 She is dedicated to bringing a positive atmosphere to her classes, sharing her story, and helping others find their path to happiness!

 Lara Goodrich Ezor